bartoszbogacz/kartomat/README.md

   players joining, and performance metrics such as time to broadcast all changes for each game

+- Move all hardcoded CSS into client.css.
+Implement state switching as CSS classes instead of hard-coded style setting.
+Will reduce code size quite a bit.

 # Tasks

 - An game editor